scverse/governance/in_progress/mission-statement.md

 ## User engagement

-`scverse` provides a set of high quality core packages for performing analysis on single cell data.
-These packages provide are well documented, tested, and provide broad functionality.
+`scverse` provides a set of high quality infrastructure and analysis packages for single cell data.``` These packages provide are well documented, tested, and provide broad functionality.
 All of these packages work with standardized data structures which use common python numeric types and have interchange-friendly on-disk formats.
 Beyond these standard packages, users have access to cutting-edge and alternative analysis methods through the large ecosystem of packages built around these core tools.